Numerical Analysis for Real-time Nonlinear Model Predictive Control of Ethanol Steam Reformers: Discussion

-The above numerical method took exactly 113 steps to evaluate and converge to a solution.
+\justify The above numerical method took exactly 113 steps to evaluate and converge to a solution.
 This was calculated as follows

-We also notice that during the evaluation of the numerical method none of evaluations failed at each step as noted in \ref{fig:124}.
+\justify We also notice that during the evaluation of the numerical method, none of the evaluations failed at each step as noted in \ref{fig:124}.

-Finally we plot all the solutions $x_1,x_2,x_3,u_1,u_2,T$ both for $x>0$ and $x<0$ as shown in figures \ref{fig:1a} \ref{fig:1a1} \ref{fig:1b} \ref{fig:1b1} \ref{fig:1c} \ref{fig:1c1} \ref{fig:1d} \ref{fig:1d1} \ref{fig:1e} \ref{fig:1e1}.
-Both the ODE Solvers Runge-Kutta and Euler method result in the same numeric solutions and almost the same figures.
-We also consider changing the value of $\epsilon$ to see how the solution changes (all solutions plotted ie $x_1,x_2,x_3,u_1,u_2,T$ represented by the blue, yellow, green, red, purple, orange lines respectively.
+\justify Finally we plot all the solutions $x_1,x_2,x_3,u_1,u_2,T$ both for $x>0$ and $x<0$ as shown in figures \ref{fig:example2}, \ref{fig:example}, \ref{fig:example3}.
+Both the ODE Solvers Runge-Kutta and Euler methods result in the same numeric solutions and almost the same figures.
+We also consider changing the value of $\epsilon$ to see how the solution changes (all solutions plotted ie $x_1,x_2,x_3,u_1,u_2, T$ represented by the blue, yellow, green, red, purple, and orange lines respectively.
 We now note the following observations from the figures

-\begin{enumerate} \item As $\epsilon$ approaches $0$, the solution line $x_3$ approaches the $x$ axis. \item All the other solutions relatively remain the same and steady. \item When extrapolated into the negative $x$ axis we see that $x_3$ is highly random and discontinuous compared to the other solutions \item The solution has no closed form solution.
-This is also confirmed in \ref{fig:1j1} \ref{fig:1j2}. \item Increasing the number of evaluation steps and working precision gives a more accurate solution. \item We cannot gain a grasp of the numerical error of our system as there is no closed form solution to compare it to, but we do know the truncation error (error made in a single evaluation) for Euler's Method is $O(h^2)$ and for Runge-Kutta Method is $O(h^p)$ where $p$ is the order of the method chosen. \item Overall the solution of the system is stable and this can be fed now into a Non Linear Model Predictive control algorithm. \end{enumerate}
+\begin{enumerate} \item As $\epsilon$ approaches $0$, the solution line $x_3$ approaches the $x$ axis. \item All the other solutions relatively remain the same and steady. \item When extrapolated into the negative $x$ axis we see that $x_3$ is highly random and discontinuous compared to the other solutions \item The solution has no closed-form solution.
+This is also confirmed in \ref{fig:1j1}. \item Increasing the number of evaluation steps and working precision gives a more accurate solution. \item We cannot gain a grasp of the numerical error of our system as there is no closed-form solution to compare it to, but we do know the truncation error (error made in a single evaluation) for Euler's Method is $O(h^2)$ and for Runge-Kutta Method is $O(h^p)$ where $p$ is the order of the method chosen. \item Overall the solution of the system is stable and this can be fed now into a Non-Linear Model Predictive control algorithm. \end{enumerate}